-3. apply conditioner again, leave for 5-15 minutes;
+3. Apply conditioner again, leave for 5-15 minutes;

-4. rinse all hair with warm water.
+4. Rinse hair with warm water;

 Have you tried the CWC method?